CesiumGS/cesium-native/doc/topics/async-system.md

 * DO be aware of _when_ and _in what thread_ lambda captures are destroyed.
 Continuation lambda captures are destroyed immediately after the continuation runs, in whatever thread ran the continuation.
 If a `catch...` continuation is skipped because the `Future` to which it's attached resolved instead of rejecting, the continuation's captures are destroyed in whatever thread did the resolving.
 Similarly, if a `then...` continuation is skipped because the `Future` to which it's attached rejected, the continuation's captures are destroyed in whatever thread did the rejecting.
 * DO NOT capture an [IntrusivePointer](@ref CesiumUtility::IntrusivePointer) to a non-thread-safe object (such as one derived from `ReferenceCountedNonThreadSafe`) except in a continuation that runs in the thread that owns it.
 For example, in the usual case that an object is owned by the "main thread", a pointer to that object should only be captured in a lambda given to `runInMainThread`, `thenInMainThread`, or `catchInMainThread`.
 Furthermore, as a corollary to the item above, ensure that these `IntrusivePointer`-capturing continuations cannot be skipped when the Future is either resolved or rejected, because this could result in the `IntrusivePointer` being destroyed in the wrong thread.
 Failure to follow this rule can lead to corruption of the object's reference count, leading to some difficult to debug problems.
 In Debug builds, assertions will help to detect this sort of problem.

+## AsyncSystem and ITaskProcessor Implementation {#async-system-implementation}

+### Creating an AsyncSystem {#creating-an-asyncsystem}

+[AsyncSystem](@ref CesiumAsync::AsyncSystem) is not an abstract interface class, but it is implemented using an object that is a subclass of the [ITaskProcessor](@ref CesiumAsync::ITaskProcessor) interface class.
+Most applications construct a single `AsyncSystem` object that is copied and is used throughout. `ITaskProcessor` specifies a simple interface used to perform some work in a background thread.
+The simplest possible implementation looks like this:

+\snippet{trimleft} ExamplesAsyncSystem.cpp simplest-task-processor

+This implementation will work, but it isn't very efficient because a brand new thread is created for each task.
+Most applications will implement this interface using a thread pool, task graph, or similar functionality that their application already contains.

+The `AsyncSystem` can be created as follows:

+\snippet{trimleft} ExamplesAsyncSystem.cpp create-async-system

+`AsyncSystem` instances have copy semantics, so it is easy to make them available wherever they're needed, including in lambda captures.
+In this example, `asyncSystem` is captured by value for use in the lambda.

+\snippet{trimleft} ExamplesAsyncSystem.cpp capture-by-value

+You can think of an instance of `AsyncSystem` as a reference (perhaps a "smart reference") to an underlying implementation.
+When we create an `AsyncSystem` using its constructor, we're creating a brand new underlying implementation.
+If we then copy that `AsyncSystem` (using its copy constructor or assignment operator), we're not really copying that underlying implementation, we're just creating another reference to the same one with its `ITaskProcessor` object.
+Only when the last `AsyncSystem` instance referencing a particular underlying implementation is destroyed is that _underlying implementation_ destroyed.

+You can copy and destroy `AsyncSystem` instances at will, but you must take care that the _last_ instance referencing a given underlying implementation is destroyed only after all of that underlying implementation's `Futures` are complete.
+So a common pattern is to create and store an `AsyncSystem` as a static local in an accessor function:

+\snippet{trimleft} ExamplesAsyncSystem.cpp async-system-singleton